mgkrupagmail/FastMergeWithOutBuffer/README.md

 The other overloads accept as input three iterators that are assumed to all point to a single object's data.
 These are all specializations of the aforementioned (four iterator input) overloads.
 These specializations assume that the element _immediately after_ the _last_ element of the left sorted list is also the _first_ element of the right sorted list.

-Example calls can be found in the comments at the top of `merge_without_buffer1.h` and `merge_without_buffer2.h`, which contain C++ implementations of two variations of this new algorithm.